xmansimon/Laravel-App/peer-review.md

 ## 2. Functional testing
+Negative numbers in the test box, it all get rejected as expected.
+Empty fields get all rejected as expected.
+Tried and accessed a URL on the site, and returned a 404 page as expeceted.

+Some minor issues:
 When I input 13 inch in the height box, the application still works.
 You may consider limiting the second height box from 0 to 12.
 The weight arguably can have decimals, but your form does not support decimal in the box, which you might consider improving.
 When I tried 404 page, I love the design and animation, it is a highlight of the site.
 In general, all the outcomes are expected and the forms work well.